donmor/Tiddloid/Readme.md

 * I still want to add `Local (Legacy)` wikis.

     * Use "Local (Legacy)" option.
-    * Or Install a file manager designed for old versions of Android that opening files by passing `file://`URIs, open a HTML file, and choose `Add to Tiddloid`.
+    * Or Install a file manager designed for old versions of Android that opening files by passing `file://`URIs, open an HTML file, and choose `Add to Tiddloid`.
     * Or select `file://`URI text and press `Share`->`Add to Tiddloid`.

 * Why there's a Tiddloid Lite?
 What's the difference between the two versions?